vws-codes/ECE9065_Assignment_1/README.md

 - We had to hard code header and footer for each page.
 Using js script we can maintain header.html and footer.html and import them effectively.
 - Introduce JS to make the gallery on product-page to be more responsive and clickable.
 - I made the accessories page quite simple with just price and a buy-button by intention.
+- Make use of fancy frontend frameworks like [tailwind-css](https://tailwindcss.com/), [aceternity-ui](https://ui.aceternity.com/) with better fonts